ian-speckart/pom/README.md

 .The issue is mentioned here https://github.com/neutralinojs/neutralinojs/issues/1197
 ..Someone suggests the solution is to create a transparent layer or something.
 -When dragging the app (by clicking inside the app), the CSS 'user-select:none' is ignored, so the clock's text will be selected for an instant.
--Pressing a key on the app triggers a sound (one beep every time a key is pressed).
+-Pressing a key on the app triggers a sound (one short beep every time a key is pressed).
--Adjusting a clock using the mouse wheel may step multiple minutes (instead of a single minute) if the user is running an app that fixes/improves the mouse scrolling on Mac (like "Mac Mouse Fix").
+-Adjusting a clock using the mouse wheel may step multiple minutes (instead of a single minute) if the user is running an app that fixes/improves the mouse scrolling on Mac (like [Mac Mouse Fix](https://macmousefix.com/)).

 # TIPS